PlaySpinWheel

 Equal chances, one spin, instant call:

-Spin Mexico vs Ecuador →Fair questions
+Spin Mexico vs Ecuador →

-- Who will win Mexico vs Ecuador?
+Who won Mexico vs Ecuador?

-- Have Mexico or Ecuador ever won the World Cup?
+Have Mexico or Ecuador ever won the World Cup?

-- Neither has.
+Neither has.
 Mexico's best finish is the quarter-finals, in 1970 and 1986, both at home; Ecuador's is the Round of 16 in 2006.

-- How many World Cups have Mexico and Ecuador played?
+How many World Cups have Mexico and Ecuador played?

-- Mexico have appeared at 17 World Cups, among the most of any nation; Ecuador are at their fifth, with four previous appearances.
+Mexico have appeared at 17 World Cups, among the most of any nation; Ecuador are at their fifth, with four previous appearances.

-- Yes.
+Yes.
 It runs in your browser with no signup, gives both teams an equal 50-50 chance, and the result link replays the same spin.